 For example, it is your right to check the neighborhood and if the house is suitable for occupancy, or if you have access to clean and potable water supply, if the electric outlets are safe and if the house has secure locks.
 You have the right to check every component that you consider crucial to your overall safety.

 Human Rights in Services, Facilities and Accommodations

-Every person has the right to access and avail public services, facilities and accommodations like hotels, government programs, community programs, schools, restaurants, and commercial services.
+Every person has the right to access and avail of public services, facilities, and accommodations like hotels, government programs, community programs, schools, restaurants, and commercial services.

 There should be no discrimination based on personal characteristics such as race, gender identity or expression, religion, mental disability, and physical disability.
 Service providers have a duty to not discriminate and to never be selective when it comes to extending their services.

 It is their duty to take reasonable steps to avoid having a negative effect based on personal characteristics.
 This is referred to as “duty to accommodate”.

 Here’s an example; let’s say you’re an immigrant from India who recently moved into Fort Lauderdale.
 In order to ensure water safety within your home, you decided to seek for commercially-available services and called specialists for water damage Fort Lauderdale residents usually rely on.

 Just because you have different personal characteristics doesn’t set you apart from other residents and therefore, you shouldn’t be treated any differently from other local clients.